hanernlee/WDI-PROJECT-1-Bit-Tac-Toe/README.md

 ## Game Mechanics

 There are currently two modes in this game:
-- 1 Player Mode (default)
+- 1 Player Mode is the defaultMode (default Pokemon always Pikachu)
-- 2 Player Mode
+- 2 Player Mode (default Pokemon always Bulbasaur)

 ### 1 Player Mode
 - Human Player is able to choose any starter Pokemon at any time of the game